wiremock/wiremock.org/_site/docs/response-templating.md

 ## Templated body file

-To dynamicaaly select a response, template the file path for the body file:
+To dynamically select a response, template the file path for the body file:

 === "Java"